ivaquero/oxidizer/README.md

 ### 3.4.
 Summary of Plugins

-Oxidizer is designed to be extensible, you can personalize `PLUGINS` in `custom.sh` to load the plugins by your need.
+Oxidizer is designed to be extensible, you can personalize `OX_PLUGINS` in `custom.sh` to load the plugins by your need.

 Of course, you are allowed to write your own plugins, see `11.
 Writing A Plugin` for details.